by Michael Botur

 We didn’t detect any recognition – and that’s what really hurt.

 We gathered at 3 outside the Noodle Hut to compare results.

-Si – efficient, organised, almost robotic in his discipline – had put 92 Reactionarys in copies of The Guide.
+Si – efficient, organized, almost robotic in his discipline – had inserted 92 Reactionarys in copies of The Guide.